te-online/files_linkeditor/README.md

 $ podman-compose down -v
 ```

-in a second terminal while you're in the same `tests` directory.
+in a second terminal while you're in the same `dev` directory.

 Test cases might depend on running in a specific order.
 This means you might need to wind down your containers and start them again as described above when re-running tests.